Zenika/spring-workshop/Slides/07_spring_data.md

 ## Spring Data Elasticsearch repositories

-Just like Spring Data Jpa or any other Spring Data module, you get query methods with conventions over configuration
+Just like Spring Data JPA or any other Spring Data module, you get query methods with conventions over configuration

 ```java
 @Repository